OraOpenSource/plsql-md-doc/README.md

 type tab_param is table of rec_param index by binary_integer;
 ```

 Template Reference: The `@type` tag is referenced in the template as an array of objects.
-Each entry contains three attributes: `name`, `code`, `description`.
+Each entry contains three attributes: `name`, `code`, `description`, `isPrivate`.
 The following example creates a header entry and a table of types along with the code.
 Note: types may contain multiline blocks of code.
 This does not work well with markdown tables.
 To get around this issue it is recommended to use the notation shown in the example.

 ```md
 {{#each types}}